IHC Art Awards - Terms and conditions

 Artists DO NOT have to be using IHC / IDEA Services.
 The artwork must have been completed by the artist listed on the entry form, with minimal help from others.

 All types of artwork are eligible, including drawing, painting, collage, photography or sculpture.
 Artwork must be original and created by the artist.

 Maximum size is 2m x 3m, or in the case of sculpture / craft no larger than 1m x 1m x 1m.

 Only one artwork per artist may be entered.
 Group artworks will not be accepted.
 The work must have been completed in the last 12 (twelve) months to be eligible.

-If you are selected as one of the top 100 artworks then your artwork must arrive already framed and with hanging / display instructions went sent to IHC for exhibition.
+If you are selected as one of the top 100 artworks, then your artwork must arrive already framed and with hanging / display instructions to IHC National Office for exhibiting.
 Your artwork must have picture hooks ready for hanging on the wall.

 Diptychs and triptych artworks (ie; two or three panels that make up one artwork and not two or more individual pieces) will be accepted.
 A series of artworks will not be accepted unless they are framed as one piece and fits within the artwork sizing stated above.

 The selection of finalists and awarding of first, second and third place winners is made by a panel of three judges.
 The decision will be final, and no correspondence will be entered into.
 A further prize; a People’s Choice award will be selected through online voting.